Israeli breakfast

 An Israeli breakfast is a style of breakfast that originated on Israeli collective farms called kibbutzim, and is now served at most hotels in Israel and many restaurants.
 It is usually served buffet style, and consists of fruits, vegetables, salads, breads, pastries, dairy foods, eggs and fish.
 Meat is almost never included.

 History

 During the early days of the state of Israel, residents of a kibbutz ate their meals in a communal dining hall.
 It was common for the residents to eat a light snack early in the morning, and then work in the fields for several hours.
 Then they returned to the dining hall for a hearty mid morning buffet meal, similar to a brunch.
 By the 1950s, Israeli hotels were promoting the "Israeli breakfast" in a style similar to the kibbutz meals.

 In 1979, members of the Jerusalem Hotel Association and the Israeli Hotel Owners Association decided to phase out the full Israeli breakfast as a part of their basic hotel room rate, substituting it with a more modest Continental breakfast instead, in order to reduce costs.
+The Israeli breakfast of the time, as per the Sarasota Herald Tribune, had been described as follows:

+The breakfast buffet traditionally includes juice, fresh fruit, stewed fruit, pickled and smoked herring, perhaps some smoked salmon, olives, cucumbers, green peppers, yogurt, cottage cheese, sliced yellow cheeses, tomatoes, boiled eggs, jams, butter, bread, rolls, croissants, and, of course, coffee or tea.

-The effort was not successful, and the tradition of a hearty breakfast buffet continued.
+Reasons cited for the discontinuation of the Israeli breakfast included rising costs and the need to combat the tourist impulse to hoard breakfast items for later meals.
+The discontinuation effort was not successful, and the tradition of serving a hearty breakfast buffet resumed.